hadashiA/MRubyCS/README.md

 ## Limitations

 - `private` and `protected` visibitily is not yet implemented. (mruby got support for this in 3.4)
-- This project provides only the VM implementation; it does not include a compiler.
-To compile mruby scripts, see [Compiling Ruby source code](#compiling-ruby-source-code) section.

 ### Most recent roadmap